Europe trade action against Bangladesh would have big impact

 The European Union said late on Tuesday the 27-country bloc would reconsider its status unless Bangladesh improves labour safety standards after a garment factory collapse killed hundreds last week.

-The EU imported roughly 9.2 billion euros ($12.13 billion) of goods from Bangladesh last year, according to data from the EU's executive, the European Commission.
+The EU imported roughly 9.2 billion euros of goods from Bangladesh last year, according to data from the EU's executive, the European Commission.

 Textiles and textile products from clothing to towels and bedding accounted for almost 93 percent of those goods.